 \section{Abstract}

-We study order parameters and out-of-time-ordered correlators (OTOCs) for a wide variety of transverse field Ising chains: classical and quantum, clean and disordered, integrable and generic.
+We study conventional and out-of-time-ordered correlators (OTOCs) for a wide variety of transverse field Ising chains: classical and quantum, clean and disordered, and integrable and generic.
 The setting we consider is that of a quantum quench.
-We find a remarkably rich phenomenology, ranging from stable periodic to signals decaying with varying rates.
-This variety is due to a complex interplay of dynamical constraints (imposed by integrability and symmetry) which thermalisation is subject to.
-In particular, a process we term dynamical domain wall relocalisation provides a long-lived signal in the clean, integrable case, which can be degraded by the addition of disorder even without interactions.
-Our results shed light on a proposal to use an OTOC specifically as a local dynamical diagnostic of a quantum phase transition even when evaluated in a state with an energy density corresponding to the paramagnetic phase.
+We find a remarkably rich phenomenology, ranging from stable periodic signals to ones decaying with varying rates.
+This variety is due to a complex interplay of constraints on thermalization imposed by integrability and symmetry.
+A process we term dynamical domain wall relocalization provides a long-lived signal in the clean, integrable case, which can be degraded by the addition of disorder even without interactions.
+Our results shed light on a proposal to use an OTOC as a dynamical diagnostic of a quantum phase more powerful than a standard observable.